Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-btTUPx2DUAk.md

 ### Transcript

-> when is flushing dlc coming yeah i don't know it's been whipped for so long i know i want it to come out i want the flushing dlc to release it's my magnum opus
+> when is flushing dlc coming yeah I don't know it's been whipped for so long I know I want it to come out I want the flushing dlc to release it's my magnum opus